 10. Place tape/vinyl on top of cabinet door and center the phrase on the flat surface.

 11. Use scraper to smooth the transfer tape and help the vinyl attach to the door.
 Slowly peel away the transfer tape.
 Note – I kept the entire phrase together to place it on the tray, but once I’d peeled away the transfer tape from the “bon” I cut it off.

 12. Apply clear varnish to the entire surface if you’d like to make the tray water resistant.

 And voila!
-You’ve got a tray that is ready for your next party – and would be SO CUTE customized with a last name for a housewarming or bridal shower gift!
+You’ve got a cabinet door tray that is ready for your next party – and would be SO CUTE customized with a last name for a housewarming or bridal shower gift!
 We also saw this fun idea at one of our local stores – LOVE the silverware as handles idea!